torchmd/torchmd-net/README.md

 ```
 Again here CUDA can be replaced with any version supported by the current pytorch version.

-When installing with conda it will not automatically install Triton which is used for speeding out
-neighbor calculations as it only exist on conda for Linux.
-If you are running on Linux and want the full
-performance of torchmd-net also run `mamba install triton -c conda-forge`

 ### Install from source

 TorchMD-Net is installed using pip with `pip install -e .` to create an editable install.